nav1s/Bmail/README.md

 # Bmail

 This project implements a console application demonstrating the use of a Bloom filter.
-Users can add urls to the filter and query whether a url *might* be present in the filter.
+Users can add urls to the filter and query whether a url has been blocked.

 It utilizes Docker for building and running both the main application and the unit tests, ensuring a consistent environment.